ataiao/Analysing-Twitter-Data-to-Predict-the-Price-of-Stock-Market-Indices/README.md

 For the final part of the project, I conducted a backtest and devised a trading strategy that predicted the direction and return of the FTSE index.
 I established cumulative P&L scores, which showed that from an economic perspective that it is a good course of action.

+## Files in This Repository
+- Presentation Slides: This was prepared to present the projectm findings, results, adn reccomendations to a non-technical audience
+- Technical Report: This was prepared for reporting and explaining my project to a technical audience.
+It offers a detailed explanation of thea literature review, data cleaning, feature engineering process, exploratory data analysis, findings per research question, limitations and recommendations for future research.

+#### - Jupyter notebook
+  - Step 1: Dataset and Data Collection
+  - Step 2: Data Cleaning and Exploratory Data Analysis
+  - Step 3: Data Modelling
+  - Step 4: Backtesting and Devising a Trading Strategy

 ## Objectives
 Five-week final project for my General Assembly Data Science Immersive programme.